 You might also like: How Long Can A Dog Go Without Eating?

-2. Blood test at 35 days (5 weeks) after conception or mating
+2. Blood test at 35 days (5 weeks) after conception

 Another way to fully confirm that your Pug is pregnant is by having a blood test.
-You’ll want to wait at least 35 days or 5 weeks after mating to get the blood test done.
+You’ll want to wait at least 35 days or 5 weeks after partnering to get the blood test done.
 The blood test is vital to confirm whether your Pug is pregnant or not because it can help to detect pregnancy hormones in Pugs.

 There are also pros and cons to getting a blood test.
 The pro is that it’s not as costly as the ultrasound scan.
 The con is that if the blood test is done too early on, it may not always be accurate.